CoVR-2: Automatic Data Construction for Composed Video Retrieval: Automatic Triplet Generation and Training

 We augment the 3.2k triplets by generating two additional modification texts with the MTG-LLM.
 The annotator reads the three generated modification texts, looks at three frames from the query and target videos, and either keeps the best modification text if at least one is valid or discards the sample.
 Through this meticulous annotation process, we ensure that the test set comprises high-quality and meaningful CoVR triplets.
 This results in a test set of 2.5k triplets, i.e., about 22\% of the examples are considered as noisy and are discarded.

-\subsection{Training on \ourDS}
+\subsection{Training on \ourWV}

-Here, we describe our CoVR model architecture and how we train it on our \ourDS dataset.
+Here, we describe our CoVR model architecture and how we train it on our \ourWV dataset.

-\textbf{CoVR-BLIP model architecture.} Our model architecture builds on a pretrained image-text model, BLIP~\cite{BLIP}.
-BLIP is pretrained on a large dataset of image-caption pairs with three vision-language objectives: image-text contrastive learning, image-text matching, and image-conditioned language modeling.
-However, BLIP is not trained for composed visual retrieval with both visual and text inputs.
-Therefore we adapt BLIP to the CoIR/CoVR task as follows.
+\textbf{CoVR-BLIP-2 model architecture.} Our model, illustrated in Figure~\ref{fig:model}, builds on a pretrained image-text model, \mbox{BLIP-2}~\cite{li2023blip2}, an enhancement over the original BLIP~\cite{BLIP}.
+The main architectural difference with the CoVR-BLIP approach in our preliminary work~\cite{ventura23covr} is the use of BLIP-2~\cite{li2023blip2} instead of BLIP~\cite{BLIP}.
+BLIP-2 introduces a lightweight Querying Transformer (\mbox{Q-Former}) with learnable queries for more efficient visual feature extraction.
+Like its predecessor, \mbox{BLIP-2} is pretrained on a large dataset of image-caption pairs with three vision-language objectives: image-text contrastive learning, image-text matching, and image-conditioned language modeling.
+However, BLIP-2 is not trained for composed visual retrieval with both visual and text inputs.
+Therefore we adapt BLIP-2 to the CoIR/CoVR task as follows.

-We use the BLIP image encoder to encode the image query $q$ (which corresponds to the middle frame of the video in case of \ourDS).
-The resulting visual features and the modification text ($t$) are then forwarded to the BLIP image-grounded text encoder together, which outputs a multi-modal embedding $f(q,t) \in \mathbb{R}^d$ where $d$ is the embedding dimension.
+We use the BLIP-2 image encoder to encode the image query $q$ (which corresponds to the middle frame of the video in case of \ourWV).
+The resulting visual features and the modification text ($t$) are then forwarded to the \mbox{BLIP-2} image-grounded text encoder together, which outputs a multi-modal embedding $f(q,t) \in \mathbb{R}^d$ where $d$ is the embedding dimension.
+Note that we compute mean across the 32 output tokens corresponding to the learnable query inputs of the Q-Former, after passing them through linear projection layer initialized from BLIP-2 text projection layer.

 To retrieve a target video $v_k$ from a database of videos $V$, we compute embedding vectors for all gallery videos as follows.
-We uniformly sample $N$ frames from the video and compute a weighted mean of the BLIP image embeddings to obtain the video embedding vector $h(v_k) \in \mathbb{R}^d$.
-The weights are obtained by computing the similarity between the corresponding frame and the modification text using the pretrained BLIP image and text encoders, respectively (similar to \cite{max2022Hitchhiker} in the context of text-to-video retrieval).
-Using pretrained and frozen BLIP embeddings allows us to precompute and store all the weights.
-Finally, given a multi-modal embedding $f(q,t)$, the retrieved video is the one that maximizes the embedding similarity, i.e., arg\,max$_{{v}_k \in V}(h({{v}_k})\cdot f(q,t)^T)$.
+We uniformly sample $N$ frames from the video and compute a weighted mean of the BLIP-2 image embeddings to obtain the video embedding vector $h(v_k) \in \mathbb{R}^d$.
+The weights $\{\omega\}^N$ are obtained by computing the similarity between the corresponding frame and the modification text using the pretrained BLIP-2 image and text encoders, respectively (introduced as `query scoring' in \cite{max2022Hitchhiker} in the context of text-to-video retrieval).
+Using pretrained and frozen BLIP-2 embeddings allows us to precompute and store all these weights, which we refer to as $\{\omega\}^N=QS(\{v\}^N, t)$ for query-scoring between each of the $N$ frames of the video $v$ and the text $t$.